googlearchive/android-ads/doubleclick/BannerExample/README.md

 DoubleClick Banner Sample
 =========================

-This sample demonstrates how to request and display a Doubleclick For Publishers banner ad in an Android application.
+This sample demonstrates how to request and display a DoubleClick For Publishers banner ad in an Android application.
 The app contains a single, "Hello World" activity with a banner at the bottom of its layout.